chengzeyi/stable-fast/README.md

 - __CUDNN Convolution Fusion__: `stable-fast` implements a series of fully-functional and fully-compatible CUDNN convolution fusion operators for all kinds of combinations of `Conv + Bias + Add + Act` computation patterns.
 - __Low Precision & Fused GEMM__: `stable-fast` implements a series of fused GEMM operators that compute with `fp16` precision, which is fast than PyTorch's defaults (read & write with `fp16` while compute with `fp32`).
-- __NHWC & Fused GroupNorm__: `stable-fast` implements a highly optimized fused NHWC `GroupNorm + GELU` operator with OpenAI's `triton`, which eliminates the need of memory format permutation operators.
+- __NHWC & Fused GroupNorm__: `stable-fast` implements a highly optimized fused NHWC `GroupNorm + GELU` operator with OpenAI's `Triton`, which eliminates the need of memory format permutation operators.
 - __Fully Traced Model__: `stable-fast` improves the `torch.jit.trace` interface to make it more proper for tracing complex models.
 Nearly every part of `StableDiffusionPipeline` can be traced and converted to __TorchScript__.
 It is more stable than `torch.compile` and has a significantly lower CPU overhead than `torch.compile` and supports __ControlNet__ and __LoRA__.
 - __CUDA Graph__: `stable-fast` can capture the UNet structure into CUDA Graph format, which can reduce the CPU overhead when the batch size is small.
 - __Fused Multihead Attention__: `stable-fast` just uses xformers and make it compatible with __TorchScript__.